 Here are some Facts you probably do not know about Libya under Muammar Gaddafi:

-• There are no electricity bills in Libya; electricity is free … for all its citizens.
+• There was no electricity bills in Libya; electricity is free … for all its citizens.

-• There is no interest on loans, banks in Libya are state-owned and loans given to all its citizens at 0% interest by law.
+• There was no interest on loans, banks in Libya are state-owned and loans given to all its citizens at 0% interest by law.

-• If a Libyan is unable to find employment after graduation, the state pays the average salary of the profession as if he or she is employed until employment is found.
+• If a Libyan is unable to find employment after graduation, the state would pay the average salary of the profession as if he or she is employed until employment is found.

-• Should Libyans want to take up a farming career, they receive farm land, a house, equipment, seed and livestock to kick start their farms – all for free.
+• Should Libyans want to take up a farming career, they receive farm land, a house, equipment, seed and livestock to kick start their farms –this was all for free.

 • Gaddafi carried out the world’s largest irrigation project, known as the Great Man-Made River project, to make water readily available throughout the desert country.

-• A portion of Libyan oil sales is credited directly to the bank accounts of all Libyan citizens.
+• A portion of Libyan oil sales is or was credited directly to the bank accounts of all Libyan citizens.

-• A mother who gives birth to a child receives US $5,000.
+• A mother who gives birth to a child would receive US $5,000.

-• When a Libyan buys a car, the government subsidizes 50% of the price.
+• When a Libyan buys a car, the government would subsidizes 50% of the price.

-• The price of petrol in Libya is $0.14 per liter.
+• The price of petrol in Libya was $0.14 per liter.

-• Education and medical treatments are free in Libya.
+• Education and medical treatments was all free in Libya.
 Libya can boast one of the finest health care systems in the Arab and African World.
 All people have access to doctors, hospitals, clinics and medicines, completely free of charge.

-• If Libyans cannot find the education or medical facilities they need in Libya, the government funds them to go abroad for it – not only free but they get US $2,300/month accommodation and car allowance.
+• If Libyans cannot find the education or medical facilities they need in Libya, the government would fund them to go abroad for it – not only free but they get US $2,300/month accommodation and car allowance.

 • 25% of Libyans have a university degree.
 Before Gaddafi only 25% of Libyans were literate.
 Today the figure is 87%.

-• Libya has no external debt and its reserves amount to $150 billion – though much of this is now frozen globally.
+• Libya had no external debt and its reserves amount to $150 billion – though much of this is now frozen globally.